cjdbarlow/Part-One/local-anaesthetics.md

     * Lipid solubility
     Potency (and also toxicity) increases with greater lipid solubility.
     * Vasodilator properties
-    In general, local anaesthetics cause vasodilation in low concentrations, and vasoconstriction at high concentrations (except cocaine, which causes vasoconstriction at all concentrations)
+    In general, local anaesthetics cause vasodilation in low concentrations, and vasoconstriction at high concentrations (except cocaine, which causes vasoconstriction at all concentrations).
 * **Duration of action**
 Duration of action is a function of:
   * Drug factors